stress

-Exercise and Stress: What's the Link?
+Exercise And Stress: What's The Link?

+Starting from the deadlines of work to the responsibilities in our personal lives, many of us are constrained by colossal pressure, which makes stress a significant part of our lives.
 In this context, exercise became an essential component in managing pressure.
 This article shows that research and practical information support the interesting relationship between physical exercise for stress relief and its benefits.

-Understanding Stress and Its Effects on the Body
+Understanding Stress And Its Effects On The Body

 Stress is the response that the body shows against different forms of stimulus.
 It causes changes in some physiological processes, increasing the output of cortisol, which is the most significant hormone responding to stress, and heartbeats.